Texas Legacy Support Networks is a unique blend of historian, organizer, and caretaker

 “The Board of Directors of TLSN hopes for good health, good luck, good families, good jobs, and goodwill to all Longhorns.
-However, TLSN remains as a sentinel prepared to assist qualifying Longhorns when help is needed. ”
+However, the TLSN Board of Directors remains as the sentinel prepared to assist qualifying Longhorns when tragedy strikes. ”

-— Horns and Eyes Up!
-Billy Dale and the TLSN Board
+— Horns and Eyes Up! the TLSN Board

 TLSN, INC., a Section 5.01 (c) (3) Texas nonprofit corporation (“TLSN”), whose primary purpose is to provide financial support and other charitable assistance and support to people who have suffered health-related and other severe financial hardship and who are: (i) former student-athletes who participated in intercollegiate sports governed by the AIAW and NCAA at the University of Texas at Austin, (ii) former coaches, trainers, equipment managers, and managers of (i) above, and (iii) family members of the individuals described in (i) and (ii) above.